top of page

 6,000

-Gallons of sea water at our facility
+Gallons of sea water flow through our facility

 Species of animals on display